-Warning: Keep in mind that it uses interpolation, and is therefore not as accurate as the non-spline version.
-Use with caution and always compare with the non-spline version if you can apply the spline-version to your problem at hand!
+Warning: Keep in mind that setting pts_per_dec to something else than 0 uses interpolation, and is therefore not as accurate as the standard version.
+Use with caution and always compare with the standard version to verify if you can apply interpolation to your problem at hand!

-Be aware that QUAD (Hankel transform) always use the splined version and always loop over offsets.
+Be aware that QUAD (Hankel transform) always use the splined version and always loops over offsets.
 The Fourier transforms FFTlog, QWE, and FFT always use interpolation too, either in the frequency or in the time domain.
 With the DLF Fourier transform (sine and cosine transforms) you can choose between no interpolation and interpolation (splined or lagged).